My Ectopic Pregnancy Story

 I didn’t get much sleep the next night, needless to say – or any night after that, for that matter.

-During my month long wait, I continued to be so scared that the tube would rupture, or that the methotrexate wouldn’t work, and I’d have to have surgery anyway, that I had to continue taking valium, and was basically unable to function normally.
+During my month long wait, I continued to be so scared that the tube would rupture, or that the methotrexate wouldn’t work, and I’d have to have surgery anyway, that I had to continue taking Valium, and was basically unable to function normally.
 I spent most of the time in bed (On the plus side, I DID have time to re-read the entire Harry Potter series, so hey!
-Silver linings and all…), and… well, I wasn’t very easy to be around, let’s put it that way.
+Silver linings and all…), worrying that my ectopic pregnancy story was just NEVER going to end, basically, and… well, I wasn’t very easy to be around, let’s put it that way.

 The HCG levels, meanwhile, rose to over 500 at their peak, and, at one point seemed to level out – at which point I had another (horrifically stressful) scan, and a second dose of methotrexate.
 The wait felt endless.
 At times, I honestly worried that my sanity was going to break because of the prolonged stress, which didn’t get any easier to deal with, even when the levels started to drop.